rbmm/StateMachineState/readme.md

 logonUI interact with explorer via com interfaces, and as result `VisualsController::ShowWebDialog(PCWSTR url)` will be called inside explorer (on user desktop, for `WsiAccount` account )

-this create window L"LockScreenBackstopFrame"::L"Backstop Window" in `ZBID_LOCK` band and show web dialog over it
+this create window `L"LockScreenBackstopFrame"::L"Backstop Window"` in `ZBID_LOCK` band and show web dialog over it

 finally winlogon switch to use `\Default` desktop, where `"Backstop Window"` and dialog

-for demo code,  show `L"Backstop Window"` by self. it not show correct web dialog, but will give some idea, how it implemented and look like demo block desktop on 10 seconds, before exit
+this [demo code](https://github.com/rbmm/StateMachineState/tree/main/WebDialog), show `L"Backstop Window"` by self. it not show correct web dialog, but will give some idea, how it implemented and look like demo block desktop on 10 seconds, before exit. run [WebDialog.exe](https://github.com/rbmm/StateMachineState/blob/main/x64/Release/WebDialog.exe)

 also you can run (before demo) this [CTF](https://github.com/rbmm/CTF/blob/main/CTF.x64.exe) example. it show messagebox in `ZBID_ABOVELOCK_UX` band, as result will be visible on lock screen.
 (CTF.x64.exe will be have very many AV "detects". but this say only about AV quality )